awsdocs/aws-cdk-guide/v2/cli.md

 ## Bootstrapping your AWS environment<a name="cli-bootstrap"></a>

-Deploying stacks that contain [assets](assets.md), synthesize to large templates, or use [CDK Pipelines](cdk_pipeline.md) require special dedicated AWS CDK resources to be provisioned\.
+Deploying stacks with the CDK requires special dedicated AWS CDK resources to be provisioned\.
 The `cdk bootstrap` command creates the necessary resources for you\.
 You only need to bootstrap if you are deploying a stack that requires these dedicated resources\.
 See [Bootstrapping](bootstrapping.md) for details\.

 ```
 cdk bootstrap